smaakage85/mlflow/findings.md

 - Flexible functionality for implementing custom model flavors
 - Will contribute to standardization of the model code and model development workflow
 - We found 4 bugs ìn `mlflow` in just one week; is the code properly tested?
-  - *Raises concerns for the code quality/stability of `mlflow`*
+  - Raises concerns for the code quality/stability of `mlflow`
 - Documentation is pretty bad, in some cases even for core functionality:
   - Docker integration, R integration, custom model flavors (e.g. `mlflow.pyfunc.PythonModel)
-- `mlflow` only has half-hearted support for R (and maybe no support in the future?)
+- `mlflow` only has half-hearted support for R (and maybe even no support in the future?)

 **Docker integration**
 - Poor documentation